 Lenskart is an Indian online portal for eyewear, founded by Peyush Bansal in November 2010 in Delhi.
-The company's portfolio of products range from prescription glasses, contact lenses to sunglasses.
-Its business model is what makes the company different from others, as it bridges the gap between different touch points i.e. it gives the customer an Omni channel experience where a customer can order either from store or from online medium.
+The company's portfolio of products ranges from prescription glasses, contact lenses to sunglasses.
+Its business model is what makes the company different from others, as it bridges the gap between different touchpoints, i.e. it gives the customer an Omni Channel Experience where a customer can order either from the store or from an online medium.

-Lenskart is one of the e-commerce companies that operates in both online and offline distribution channel.
-Customers can order their products over the online portal or from lenskart's uniquely designed offline store.
-The company is revolutionizing the eyewear industry through first of its kind “Home eye checkup”.
-Lenskart also become a unicorn company in the year of 2019.
+Lenskart is one of the e-commerce companies that operate in both online and offline distribution channels.
+Customers can order their products over the online portal or from Lenskart's uniquely designed offline store.
+The company is revolutionizing the eyewear industry through first its kind “Home eye checkup”.
+Lenskart also becomes a unicorn company in the year 2019.

-The company delivers products to over 450 cities in India.
+Lenskart is the fastest-growing retail chain with 500+ profitable stores across 120+ cities and 50 Lac happy customers across India.
 Valyoo Technologies is the parent company under which it is registered.
-Lenskart app is the No1 shopping app for eyewear as it has the widest collection of specs, sunglasses, goggles, frames, anti-glare, contact lens, reading glasses, computer glasses, try glasses at home, prescription sunglasses and eye accessories.
+Lenskart app is the No.1 shopping app for eyewear as it has the widest collection of specs, sunglasses, goggles, frames, anti-glare, contact lenses, reading glasses, computer glasses, try glasses at home, prescription sunglasses, and eye accessories.

 A Brief History of Lenskart

 The founder and CEO of Valyoo Technologies (parent company of Lenskart) is Peyush Bansal.
-He pursued his Bachelors in Electrical Engineering and sectors of IT, control and automation from McGill University, Canada in 2006.
-He then returned to India to pursue PG in Management from IIM Bangalore, peyush then worked as a program manager with Microsoft for a year.
+He pursued his Bachelors in Electrical Engineering - IT, Control & Automation from McGill University, Canada in 2006.
+Before he returned to India to pursue PG in Management from IIM, Bangalore, Peyush worked as a Program Manager with Microsoft for a year.

 Peyush launched his company Valyoo Technologies with SearchMyCampus as the first business portal in 2007.
-It was a classified site for students that provided options for accommodation, books, part time jobs, carpool facilities and internship opportunities.
-When that became a big hit, Peyush wanted to explore in the ecommerce world.
-While exploring opportunities the eyewear segment caught his eye and inspired him to come up with his own.
+It was a classified site for students that provided options for accommodation, books, part-time jobs, carpool facilities, and internship opportunities.
+When that became a big hit, Peyush wanted to explore the e-commerce world.
+While exploring opportunities, the eyewear segment caught his eye and inspired him to come up with his own.

-This led to the creation of Flyrr.com which was a website that focused on eyewear market in the US.
-Flyrr went on to gain good traction and this prompted him to test the waters in the Indian markets and launch Lenskart in November, 2010.
+This led to the creation of Flyrr.com, a website that focused on the eyewear market in the US.
+Flyrr went on to gain good traction and this prompted him to test the waters in the Indian markets and launch Lenskart in November 2010.
 Lenskart then started with just selling contact lenses and added eyeglasses a few months later continued by the sunglasses.

-Lenskart offers over 5000 frames and glasses and more than 45 different kinds of high quality lenses.
-The company follows an inventory led business model wherein equal sourcing is done from India and China.
-Lenskart has their own team of designers and stylists that keep a tab on the latest trends in the eyewear department, the designs made by the team are then passed down to the manufacturers.
+Lenskart offers over 5000 frames and glasses and more than 45 different kinds of high-quality lenses.
+The company follows an inventory-led business model wherein equal sourcing is done from India and China.
+Lenskart has its own team of designers and stylists that keep a tab on the latest trends in the eyewear department, the designs made by the team are then passed down to the manufacturers.

-In order to reach the masses they have also ventured into offline stores through the franchises model.
-They have more than 50 stores across 30 cities with a target to cover more than 50 cities.
+In order to reach the masses, they have also ventured into offline stores through the franchises model.
+Lenskart currently has 500 stores across more than 66 cities, including in tier II and tier III locations such as Agartala, Tirupati, Siliguri, Raipur, Haridwar and Varanasi, among others.
 They have balanced the reach by spreading out across metro and non-metro locations and are currently serving more than 4000 people in a day and looking at scaling it up to 200,000 people in the coming years.

-They are 4 success factors in this industry which is the quality of the product, the product portfolio, the delivery time and lastly the sales service.
-Lenskart has a good value preposition that provides high quality product at affordable prices.
-They also have a team of 1000 people which operate on manufacturing, eye technicians, custom service, technology and logistics which further expand as the growth demands.
+There are 4 success factors in this industry that are quality of the product, the product portfolio, the delivery time, and lastly the sales service.
+Lenskart has a good value proposition that provides high-quality products at an affordable price.
+They also have a team of 1000+ employees who operate on manufacturing, eye technicians, custom service, technology, and logistics which further expand as the growing demands.

 |Founder and CEO||Peyush Bansal, Amit Chaudhary and Sumeet Kapahi|

-Nearly 22% of digitally influenced consumers in 2014 said that digital drove them to spend more across all categories.
-For Lenskart, customer engagement is important as they help their customers get a shopping experience tailored according to each customer’s preferences.
-Lenskart are trying to keep themselves close to the customers and increase trust by providing value proposition and home eye checkups.
+With this strategy, the company focuses on delivering the right product, at the right time and at the right place.
+For Lenskart, customer engagement is more important as they help their customers get a shopping experience tailored as per their preference.
+Lenskart is trying to keep itself close to the customers and increase trust by providing a value proposition.

-Lenkart is known to give bundled offers like buy two at the cost of one or cross offers like giving the first frame for free, real time offers, personalized recommendations, email coupons, etc. Lenskart has expanded to 80 cities which is based on the franchise business model which 35% of all revenue is shared with the franchisee and annual fee of 2, 00,000 lakhs.
+Lenkart is known to give bundled offers like buying two at the cost of one or cross offers like giving the first frame for free, real-time offers, personalized recommendations, email coupons, etc. Lenskart has expanded to 80 cities which are based on the franchise business model in which 35% of all revenue is shared with the franchisee and an annual fee of 2, 00,000 lakhs.

-Lenskart has raised a total of $459.6 million in funding over 9 rounds.
-Their latest funding was raised on Dec 20, 2019 from a series G round.
-The company was funded by 12 investors SoftBank Vision Fund, Kedaara, Chiratae Ventures, T&R, Unilazer, IFC, TPG, Adveq, IDG Ventures.
-Lenskart has four investments and their most recent investment was on 13th October, 2020 when Tango Eye and Ditto valued at $500k each.
+Lenskart has raised a total of $554.6 million in funding over 10 rounds.
+Their latest funding was raised on May 16, 2021, from a Secondary Market round.
+The company is funded by 15 investors - Kohlberg Kravis Roberts, Temasek Holdings, SoftBank Vision Fund, Kedaara, Chiratae Ventures, T&R, Unilazer, IFC, TPG, Adveq, IDG Ventures.
+Lenskart has four investments and their most recent investment was on 13th October 2020 when Tango Eye and Ditto valued at $500k each.

-The total funding of lenskart is $459.6 million which are:
+The total funding of Lenskart is $554.6 million which are: